 Whilst not legislation, the 12 PCI DSS requirements are industry standards introduced and maintained by the payment card industry.
 Small businesses and merchants will want to ensure PCI DSS compliance to their customers’ sensitive data is protected and safe.

-Formed and upheld by the Payment Card Industry Security Standards Council, the PCI DSS (Payment Card Industry Data Security Standard) identifies the criteria payment card merchants need to achieve to minimise and prevent data breaches.
+Formed and upheld by the payment card industry, the PCI DSS (Payment Card Industry Data Security Standard) identifies the criteria payment card merchants need to achieve to minimise and prevent data breaches.

 Attaining the twelve requirements of PCI DSS compliance protects the merchant should a breach occur from financial penalties levied by banks.

 Presented below are the 12 PCI DSS requirements and what they cover, helping businesses remain PCI compliant.

 Payment Card Industry Data Security Standard (PCI DSS) principles

 Before detailing the 12 PCI DSS requirements, businesses and organisations should be aware of the six PCI DSS goals .
 These goals, or principles, need to be achieved using several procedures and policies identified by the PCI DSS.
 Each of the 12 requirements correlates to a PCI DSS goal.
 The 6 fundamental principles of PCI DSS are:

 To be considered compliant, the merchant must ensure the environment where the payment card data is processed, stored and captured, meets these criteria.
 The twelve PCI DSS requirements and how they relate to each of the 6 PCI DSS principles are presented below:

 The 12 Requirements of the Payment Card Industry Data Security Standard (PCI DSS)